Jadwick/GBF/README.md

 # Goblin's Best Friend
 *a [GNX](https://github.com/MovaFlow/GNX) patcher utility.*

+# GBF is now obsolete, as GNX has it's own installer.

 Goblin's Best Friend (GBF) is a simple utility to install and manage GNX installations without using G3M.
 The goal was to make installing the modding framework GNX as **EASY** as possible.

 GBF can: